Chart Color Schemes

 South Yunderup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South Yunderup's dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Perth metro's 85.0% houses and 15.0% other dwellings.
+South Yunderup's dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Perth metro's 85.0% houses and 15.0% other dwellings.
 Home ownership in South Yunderup stood at 38.7%, with mortgaged dwellings at 38.9% and rented ones at 22.4%.
 The median monthly mortgage repayment was $1,824, higher than Perth metro's average of $1,733.
-The median weekly rent in South Yunderup was $335, compared to Perth metro's $300.
-Nationally, South Yunderup's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in South Yunderup was $335, compared to Perth metro's $300.
+Nationally, South Yunderup's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing